jaumard/ngx-dashboard/README.md

 ## Usage

-See demo source code here : https://github.com/jaumard/ng2-dashboard/tree/master/demo
+See demo source code here: https://github.com/jaumard/ng2-dashboard/tree/master/demo

 ### Create my own widget
 To do this you need to extend the WidgetComponent like this: